Yama was reaching the end of her line, the end of her career as a healer, the end of her beauty as a dancer.

 Cloud-riding monsters flew into the city, and the revolver-wielding army rode in on their pegasus—as the Overlord and all his doctors and all his men claimed nothing out of the ordinary was happening.
-They loaded their revolvers and aimed at the clouds.

 It is fortunate then, that they are not telling the entire story.

 People on the ground look to the sky for the divine, and people in the sky look to the heavens for the holy.
 I do not know what you are looking for in this particular story as you gaze downwards, listening to my voice through this page.
 But as we reach the end of the battles, the kisses, and the thunder, it must be said that in the aftermath, you will not know yourself, but you will know this singular world: Serango.